 Let’s test receiving an incoming call.

-2. From another phone, place a call to the phone number you configured for your Amazon Connect instance.
+- From another phone, place a call to the phone number you configured for your Amazon Connect instance.

 - Once connected, click End Call.

 Congratulations!
 You set up a call center with Amazon Connect and Salesforce Service Cloud.
 During this project, you learned: